engula/engula/docs/design.md

 Record keys are sequences of bytes, while record values can be of various types.
 Engula supports primitive types (numbers, strings), compound types (unions, structs), and collection types (maps, lists).
-Since some real-world applications need to store lots of elements in a single record, Engula will optimize records of collection types that contain millions of elements.
+Consider that some real-world applications need to store lots of elements in a single record, Engula will optimize records of collection types that contain millions of elements.

-Engula supports atomic updates of a single record and ACID transactions across records within a database.
+Engula supports atomic updates of a single record as well as ACID transactions across records within a database.
 However, records of different databases are independent of each other, which means that interoperations between different databases are not possible.

 ## Architecture

-Engula is a general-purpose storage engine that runs on various platforms.
+Engula is designed to be a cross-platform and vendor-independent storage engine.
-While the detailed design of Engula depends on a specific platform, this document describes the general cloud-native architecture.
+While the detailed designs for different platforms are varied, this document describes the general cloud-native architecture of Engula.
-In this document, we assume that the running platform supplies elastic resources and provides APIs to provision and de-provision nodes.
+In this document, we assume that the running platform supplies elastic resources and provides APIs to provision and de-provision different types of nodes.

-For more details about the design and implementation of Engula on a specific platform, see the following documents:
+For more details about the design and implementation of Engula for a specific platform, see the following documents:

-- Embedded Storage Engine
+- Embedded Engine
 - Amazon Web Services

 ### Unit

-Engula employs a microunits architecture to take advantage of elastic resources.
+Engula employs a [microunit](https://github.com/engula/microunit) architecture to leverage elastic resources.
 Engula decomposes its functionalities into different kinds of units:

 - Supreme Unit